Skip to primary navigation Skip to content Skip to footer

 Southern Railway 6914

-The 6914 hauled one of the Southern Railway’s signature trains, the Southern Crescent, between New Orleans and Washington, D.C.
-After operation of the Southern Crescent was turned over from the Southern Railway to Amtrak in 1979, the 6914 would be sold to New Jersey Transit the same year.
+The Southern Crescent, one of the Southern Railway’s most iconic trains, was hauled by the 6914 between New Orleans and Washington, D.C.
+After transitioning operation to Amtrak in 1979, the 6914 was subsequently sold to New Jersey Transit that same year.

 Specifications: